The Alpha Classic Racing V8 Vantage

 So There I Was…

 I was going to Tokyo a couple days after that Facebook post went up and I had plenty of flexibility in my schedule for the time I'd be there.
 I messaged ACR's Instagram account and asked if I could stop by their shop to check out the car.
-I was told they'd be at Fuji Speedway while I was going to be in Tokyo but they offered to pick me up at the train station in Gotemba if I could get there.
-Gotemba is the city at the base of Mout Fuji where the eponymous track is located.
+They replied that they'd be at Fuji Speedway while I was going to be in Tokyo but they offered to pick me up at the train station in Gotemba if I could get there.
+Gotemba is the city at the base of Mount Fuji where the eponymous track is located.
 I was headed from Tokyo to Osaka on Friday and we arranged for me to stop at Gotemba on my way from one city to the next.

 A shinkansen took me to a regional train that took me to a local train, eventually delivering me to the quiet station where someone would hopefully find me.
 The weather was perfectly beautiful - a stroke of luck that accompanied me through my entire 10-day trip.